Effectiveness of the syndrome extraction circuit with flag qubits on IBM quantum hardware: Repetition code with flag qubits

 Next, we explain the case in which there are flag qubits.
 When flag qubits exist, the data and syndrome qubits cannot directly interact.
 If a single-flag qubit exists, as depicted in Fig. \ref{fig1} (b), the error in the data qubit propagates to its neighbor syndrome qubit through the flag qubit.
 To detect errors, the structure is constructed as follows: The syndrome and flag qubits are initially prepared as $\ket{0}$.
 The Hadamard operators are applied to every syndrome qubit to change their states to $\ket{+}$.
 CNOT gates are implemented to create an entangled state for the syndrome and flag qubits.
 The CZ operator is applied between the data and the adjacent flag qubit.
 After applying CNOT gates in reverse order, we measure the syndrome and flag qubits on the Z basis.
 For the structure with a flag qubit between the data and syndrome qubits, when there is an X error in the data qubit, the error propagates to the flag qubit because the X error causes a Z error in the flag qubit through the CZ operator.
 The Z error cannot influence the flag qubit because the flag qubit is prepared as $\ket{0}$.
 Subsequently, the Z error, which propagates to the flag qubit, is transferred to the syndrome qubit through the CNOT operator and flips the syndrome qubit's outcome.
 Therefore, the X error in the data qubit can be detected by measuring the syndrome and flag qubits.
-For the structure with double-flag qubits in Fig. \ref{fig1} (c), the data qubit error follows the same process, except being spread through another flag qubit next to the closest syndrome qubit. \\
+For the structure with double-flag qubits in Fig. \ref{fig1} (c), the data qubit error follows the same process, except being spread through another flag qubit next to the closest syndrome qubit.
+Fig. \ref{fig0} illustrates how errors on a data qubit can propagate through syndrome extraction circuits in the case of the repetition code using two flag qubits. \\